carallon/pharos-controller-api/sphinx-src/http-api/rdm-discovery.rst

 PUT
 ===

 Request to start an RDM discovery update, which is faster if a full RDM discovery has already been performed with a :ref:`rdm-discovery-http-post` request.
 A ``202`` response will be returned if the request has been successfully queued.
-Results are available via a websocket subscription (see :ref:`websocket_subscribe_rdm_discovery`).
+Results are available via a WebSocket subscription (see :ref:`websocket_subscribe_rdm_discovery`).

 ``PUT /api/rdm/discovery``